rvennam/ambient-multicluster-workshop/README.md

 #### Step 3: Set the Bootstrap Token

-SSH into the VM Extract the token generated in the previous step and set it as an environment variable:
+Copy the token from generated in Step 1 and set it as an environment variable on the VM:

 ```bash
 export BOOTSTRAP_TOKEN=<set from previous command>